huggingface/huggingface.js/packages/tasks/src/tasks/text-generation/about.md

 ## Text Generation from Image and Text

 There are language models that can input both text and image and output text, called vision language models.
 [IDEFICS 2](https://huggingface.co/HuggingFaceM4/idefics2-8b) and [MiniCPM Llama3 V](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) are good examples.
-Although they work just like other language models by means of input parameters for generation, since they also take input images, you can use them with `image-to-text` pipeline.
-You can find information about the pipeline in [image-to-text](https://huggingface.co/tasks/image-to-text) task page.
+They accept the same generation parameters as other language models.
+However, since they also take images as input, you have to use them with the `image-to-text` pipeline.
+You can find more information about this in the [image-to-text task page](https://huggingface.co/tasks/image-to-text).

 ## Inference